awsdocs/amazon-sagemaker-developer-guide/doc_source/object2vec.md

 ### Instance Recommendation for Inference<a name="object2vec--instances-inference"></a>

-For inference with a trained Object 2Vec model on CPU, we recommend using an ml\.m4\.xlarge instance\.
-Inference requests from CPUs generally have a lower average latency than requests from GPUs because there is a tax on CPU\-to\-GPU communication when you use GPU hardware\.
-However, GPUs generally have higher throughput for larger batches\.
+For inference with a trained Object2Vec model that has a deep neural network, we recommend using ml\.p3\.2xlarge GPU instance\.
+Due to GPU memory scarcity, the `INFERENCE_PREFERRED_MODE` environment variable can be specified to optimize on whether the [GPU optimization: Classification or Regression](object2vec-inference-formats.md#object2vec-inference-gpu-optimize-classification) or [GPU optimization: Encoder Embeddings](object2vec-encoder-embeddings.md#object2vec-inference-gpu-optimize-encoder-embeddings) inference network is loaded into GPU\.

 ## Object2Vec Sample Notebooks<a name="object2vec-sample-notebooks"></a>